 - 1. Defined in the CM/GC Master Contract standard Scope of Services and Deliverables subparagraph 2.2.1. - 2.
 Accrues when GMP includes estimated value(s) for some portion of Trades, instead of being based on bids, and actual Trade bids come in for less.
 The difference goes into Reserve. - 3.
-If the purpose of an allowance has been fully served, and some allowance remains, require the Contractor to assign the remainder to Reserve.
+If the purpose of an allowance has been fully served, and some allowance remains, initiate a change order to extract the remainder from the Contract, and do not allow the Contractor to assign the remainder to Reserve.
 This can be at any time, but should particularly come up as part of the Progress Meeting review of allowances. - 4.
 If Reserve plus Contingency rises above 10% of GMP, a Modification should be initiated to reduce the Reserve. - 5.
 Reserve can only be used with Owner consent, normally requiring the same approval as a change order.